 the Legal Needs of Low-Income People, (2007).
 PDF link

-For a more extensive treatment of these and related issues read:
+For a more recent treatment of these and related issues in a paper advocating wide adoption in law schools of courses like this, read:

 Here is the skill exercise for the first class: